Self, Heartbreak

 RELATED: 15 Signs Someone Has A Narcissistic Personality Disorder — And How To Understand Them

-1. They view themselves as important.
+1. They view themselves as the main character.

 A narcissist, on the other hand, will attempt to cover that lack of self-worth up by trying to seem very important.
-They will brag about their accomplishments, or how they are the ones to solve unsolvable problems.
+They will brag about their accomplishments or how they are the ones to solve unsolvable problems.

 2. They don't admit their mistakes.

 Insecure people respond big to mistakes.
-When an obviously insecure person makes a mistake, they make a big deal out of it.
+When an insecure person makes a mistake, they make a big deal out of it.

 Often, they will turn on the person and attempt to make it the confronter’s problem rather than their own.